Jones fracture is the fracture of the proximal 5th metatarsal bone and it is characterized by its reach up to the inter-metatarsal joint.

 Post-operative care of jones fracture includes:

 In the Early-stage when limited weight-bearing is possible we have to protect the bone from undue loading and stress.
-During this stage due to not using the foot normally, can have consequences for areas higher up the body, such as knees, hips, and lower back.
-So this is necessary to do something for those areas like mobility exercises for knee hip and lower back and also non-weight bearing mobility exercise of the ankle.
+During this stage not using the foot normally, can have consequences for areas higher up the body, such as knees, hips, and lower back.
+So this is necessary to do something for those areas like mobility exercises for the knee hip and lower back and also non-weight bearing mobility exercises of the ankle.
 Other exercises like stability exercises for example- single (unaffected) leg toe touch, etc.

 Physiotherapy treatment After 2 weeks when the patient can load their food includes: